Y-Kilic/ai-agents-docker/README.md

 The number of iterations an agent performs can be specified by setting the `LOOP_COUNT` environment variable or by passing a `loops` value when starting an agent through the API.
 The agent will run until either it receives the `DONE` signal from the LLM or the configured loop count is reached.
+Specify `0` or any negative value to run indefinitely until the LLM returns `DONE`.

 ### Agent Connectivity